NSAMA BOARD OF DIRECTORS

 Kaytlyn Hope, MHA, C-TAGME

-Kaytlyn received a Bachelor of Science in Environmental Science, and her Masters in Healthcare Administration Management.
-She is also TAGME Certified.
+Kaytlyn's educational background includes a Bachelor of Science in Environmental Science and a Masters in Healthcare Administration Management.
+She has also earned TAGME Certification.

 Program Manager, GME Office, Boston Children's Hospital